scribd/FLBugKit/README.markdown

 Also it is important to note that `FLStandardApplicationBugMetadataProtocol` must be implemented by the object `[UIApplication sharedApplication]` delegate. `FLBugKit` assumes that object that implements the `FLStandardApplicationBugMetadataProtocol`.

+## Demo

+The project under `demo/` is the sample Xcode Universal project setup with FLBugKit.

 ## Authors